nicolomeneghetti/Recovery_Stroke_Prediction/README.md

 1) The validation and train procedures codes are in the "validation and train" folder
 2) The test procedures codes are in the "validation and train" folder

+Any bugs, questions or curiosity can be addressed at: nicolo.meneghetti@santannapisa.it